teja-pola/developer-docs/docs/internships/selection-criteria.md

 1. Intuitive to use
 1. Valuable to the end user

-Always evaluate how the feature will make the administrator more likely to try Talawa.
+Always evaluate how the feature will make the administrator more likely to try the software.

 This will mean in addition to screenshots and screen designs, you'll need to explain the logic in the sequencing of screens.
 If the design is unintuitive or the flow is complicated, users won't accept it.
 We consider all technically sound proposals.
 The ones that are harder to navigate will have a disadvantage.